afzalansari028/Lets-Learn-Git/README.md

-16)git branch afzal/multiply  -->do code of this functionality and commit 17)git merge afzal/multiply  -->will insert all the code from afzal/multiply branch to dev branch 18)git merge dev             -->will insert all the code from dev branch to master branch

-git branch -a  -->show all branches git branch -d branche_name  -->delete the local branch
+16)git branch afzal/multiply  -->do code of this functionality and commit 17)git merge afzal/multiply  -->will insert all the code from afzal/multiply branch to dev branch 18)git merge dev             -->will insert all the code from dev branch to master branch 19)git branch -d branche_name  -->delete the local branch

+Git Rebase:-when u want to do create a latest commit from child branch to parent-- git checkout test git rebase master

+   git chcekout master
+   git merge test  -->from master <- test (merging from test to master)

+   git rebase -i HEAD~4 -->you can rearrange the commits, after that press :wq to come out

 ----Once the repository created---